Potential London NFL franchise: Mechanics

 An affirmative vote of three-quarters of the owners of the NFL's 32 clubs is required before a new team can be created (known as expansion) or before an existing team is allowed to move to a new market (known as relocation), i.e. 24 or more clubs would have to approve of the decision.

-According to The Guardian, as of 2015 it was "well-known" that a London franchise was a goal of the NFL commissioner Roger Goodell, although "he tends to avoid specifics on the process to make that happen".
-The NFL's Executive Vice President International Mark Waller is more specific, expressing the goal as "to build a fanbase that would be able to support a franchise".
-According to Atlanta Falcons owner Arthur Blank speaking in 2014, "The approach that the international committee and the commissioner have taken is, "Let's do London right, and then move from there to potentially somewhere else"."
+According to The Guardian, as of 2015 it was "well-known" that a London franchise was a goal of NFL commissioner Roger Goodell, although "he tends to avoid specifics on the process to make that happen".
+The NFL's Executive Vice President International Mark Waller was more specific, expressing the goal as "to build a fanbase that would be able to support a franchise".
+According to Atlanta Falcons owner Arthur Blank speaking in 2014, "The approach that the international committee and the commissioner have taken is, 'Let's do London right, and then move from there to potentially somewhere else'."

 Expansion franchise

 In the opinion of former NFL executive Jim Bailey, the NFL would probably prefer to create a London-based franchise through the expansion route, since that would offer them more control over the process.
-According to CBS however, as of 2012 the club owners were generally satisfied with the league's 32 team model, and would prefer a relocation.
+According to CBS, however, as of 2012 the club owners were generally satisfied with the league's 32 team model, and would prefer a relocation.
 According to the Associated Press, the 32-team model is seen as advantageous as it offers "competitively balanced schedules and division alignments".
 CBS also argued that expansion teams generally struggle "for quite some time", suggesting a relocated team would be the better option from the standpoint of competitiveness.

 Speaking in 2012, Goodell responded positively to the prospect of creating new teams through expansion "in the foreseeable future."
-At that time, it was speculated that the US market was saturated, and so it was unlikely that an expansion team within the US would generate the NFL's desired growth without a fundamental change in their funding model, such as the introduction of pay-per-view TV (which was also seen as unlikely since the league's existing broadcasting contracts run to 2022).
+At that time, it was speculated that the US market was saturated, and so it was unlikely that an expansion team within the US would generate the NFL's desired growth without a fundamental change in their funding model, such as the introduction of pay-per-view TV (which was also seen as unlikely since the league's existing broadcasting contracts ran to 2022).

 Shared franchise

-According to NFL.com, one possible way to achieve a London franchise in a way that overcomes the various issues facing a London operation, which has been considered by team owners and NFL executives, is the possibility of a shared franchise, with the team playing four home games in London and four in the US, although this was not considered ideal as it could potentially weaken the appeal given the split fanbase and ultimately not achieve critical mass, in addition it would be unlikely to be attractive to London fans if it were assumed in that scenario that any such team would always play its post-season games in its US base.
+According to NFL.com, one possible way to achieve a London franchise in a way that overcomes the various issues facing a London operation, which has been considered by team owners and NFL executives, is the possibility of a shared franchise, with the team playing four home games in London and four in the US, although this was not considered ideal as it could potentially weaken the appeal given the split fanbase and ultimately not achieve critical mass, in addition it would be unlikely to be attractive to London fans if it were assumed in that scenario that any such team would always play its postseason games in its US base.
 Speaking in 2015, Waller stated "we've never had real discussions about a shared market".